m-adamski/symfony-utils-bundle/README.md

-# Utils Bundle for Symfony 4
+# Utils Bundle for Symfony

 A collection of additional Symfony 4 tools that are small enough to create separate packages for them.

+This bundle is compatible with Symfony 4.1 and Symfony 5.0.
+Symfony 3.4 compatibility abandoned.

 ## Installation